GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 LocalStorage and SessionStorage, cookies are limited to only strings.

 The [File System API][mdn-fileapi] and FileWriter API provide methods for reading and writing files to a sandboxed file system.
-While it is asynchronous, it is not recommended because it is
-[only available in Chromium-based browsers][caniuse-fs].

 The [File System Access API](/file-system-access/) was designed to make it easy for users to read and edit files on their local file system.
 The user